Friedrich Jacob Merck

 Friedrich Jacob Merck (18 February 1621—1678) was a German pharmacist and a member of the Merck family.
 He was the founder of the world's oldest pharmaceutical company, now known as the Merck Group, which was established in 1668.

+Biography

 Friedrich Jacob Merck was the son of Johann Merck (1573–1642), an innkeeper from Schweinfurt who ran the Zum Schwarzen Bären inn and who was a member of the city council.
 He did an apprenticeship in the Ratsapotheke in his hometown.
 He first owned a pharmacy in Wesselburen, before moving to Darmstadt.
 In 1668 he acquired the second city pharmacy there, the Engel-Apotheke, which became the start of the Merck company.